Table Of Contents

 We've all been there: a machine appears to be running smoothly and then BAM!
 Out of nowhere, your million-dollar machine quits.
-You call your maintenance tech off their scheduled PM to troubleshoot the problem.
-Meanwhile your operator is being paid to watch.
+You call your maintenance tech off their scheduled preventive maintenance to troubleshoot the problem.
+Meanwhile, your operator is being paid to watch.
 Tech thinks it's a particular part, but it will take a day or two to come in.

 What do you do in the meantime?

 Your tech is stumped, and troubleshooting over the phone with the manufacturer isn't cutting it.
 Now you have to schedule a tech from the manufacturer to come in and troubleshoot in person.
 A few more days go by, and the tech arrives.